viosca/Auto-Cards/README.md

 ```
 14. Select "Library" on the left
 15. Delete everything you see there
-16. Copy and paste this inside:
+16. Open this link in a new tab:
+-
 ## Useful Links
 ### Minimal demonstration
 - https://play.aidungeon.com/scenario/Ddt0Akd-lVtj/auto-cards